Happy Birthday, Gem of the Desert

 Point Happy Ranch.
 Courtesy of La Quinta Historical Society.

-Norman “Happy” P. Lunbeck, former night watchman and inventor from Santa Maria, settled Point Happy in 1907.
+Norman “Happy” Peter Lunbeck, (b.
+1863 in Illinois) former night watchman and inventor from Santa Maria, settled Point Happy in 1907.
 He homesteaded the area and established what later became known as “Point Happy Ranch.”
-[Note: Although some sources spell his name with an added letter ‘d’ in his name, it is actually spelled Lunbeck according to his voter registration and 1900s census.]

 Happy and his wife, Anna Scott, were married in January 1912, and lived and worked on the idyllic property.
 Their wedded life together however would be cut short when he died later that same year after being kicked by a horse.
 They had no children.